Bachelor of Arts (B.A.) in Spanish

-With Marian University’s emphasis on educating students who are great communicators, big thinkers, excellent problem-solvers, and confident researchers, you can pursue a variety of career paths after graduation.
+With Marian's emphasis on educating students who are great communicators, big thinkers, excellent problem-solvers, and confident researchers, you can choose a variety of career paths.

-- Teaching Spanish in middle, high school, and post-secondary levels.
+- Teaching Spanish at the secondary and post-secondary levels.

-- Serving in municipal, state, and federal government agencies related to law enforcement, economic development, education, or public health.
+- Serving in municipal, state, and federal offices, agencies, and departments related to law enforcement, economic development, education, or public health.

-- Working in international business, banking, finance, marketing, advertising, or human resources.
+- Working in international business, banking, finance, marketing, advertising, management, or human resources.

-- Developing content for print, digital, video, and web-based communications.
+- Creating and publishing Spanish-language content for print, digital, video, and web-based communications.

-- Working in social service roles, like immigration, welfare, adult literacy, employment, and child protective services.
+- Serving your community in social service roles, including immigration, employment, adult literacy, and child protection.

 - Working as a translator or interpreter for business and governmental enterprises.